 Recipe Variations

-- For seasonings, creole and sazon are also suitable substitutions.
+- Creole and sazon are also suitable substitutions for seasonings.

 - This recipe is good with any fish fillet.

 - For a kick of heat, add sriracha or any hot sauce to the basting sauce.
-You can also sprinkle some chilli flakes.
+You can also sprinkle some chili flakes.

 - The broth can be substituted with white wine.